-With viral cat videos remaining popular and animal-themed Snapchat filters a regular feature in many a social media-user’s psyche, Whiskas’ humorous approach to the Easter season demonstrates a clever use of simple technology to link your product offering to the current trends taking place.
+Viral cat videos remain popular and animal-themed Snapchat filters are a regular feature in many a social media-user’s psyche.
+Whiskas’ humorous approach to the Easter season demonstrates a clever use of simple technology.
+How could you link your product offering to the current trends taking place?

 For other brands looking to do the same, the key takeaways are simplicity and shareability.
-With huge swathes of the working population suddenly finding themselves with a four-day holiday ahead of them, creating a campaign which can tap into people’s insatiable desire to share online can quickly create buzz around your brand.
+Remember, huge swathes of the working population suddenly finding themselves with a four-day holiday ahead of them.
+Create a campaign which can tap into people’s insatiable desire to share online can quickly create buzz around your brand.

-Whatever your marketing aims this spring, a well-timed and well thought out Easter campaign could bring benefits to your brand.
-By learning from previous years’ successes, and sometimes missteps, you can ensure that your campaign is on the money this weekend.
+Whatever your marketing aims this spring, well-timed and well thought out Easter campaigns could bring benefits to your brand.
+Learn from previous years’ successes and sometimes missteps.
+This helps you make sure that your seasonal marketing campaign is perfect.